grao23/coe-332-homework-repo/homework04/README.md

 For the third function "average_speed" the output is 2 lines, one which contains the average speed of the entire dataset, and the second line which has the instatenous speed.

+For the test_iss_tracker.py file the expected output includes the program passing a series of 6 test passes which should all be passed.